Uncore007/CSE499-Team6/README.md

 Joseph's favorite quote: "One often meets his destiny on the road he takes to avoid it." - Oogway, Kung Fu Panda

+Aaron's favorite quote: "Don't talk about it, be about it" - Unknown